jsdealy/latin/miscellae/guideToLatinConversation.md

 Forms of Conversation.

-To intrust letters to any-
+To intrust letters to anyone.
-one.

 We hear no longer from
 you.